Find local pros for your project

-After you’re done with your spring home maintenance checklist, it’s time to level up and make your house not just functional but also the perfect setting to enjoy the best time of year.
-Summer is almost here, so the time to get started is now.
+After you’re done with your spring home maintenance checklist, it’s time to level up and make your house not just functional but also the perfect setting to enjoy the best time of year: summer.

 No need to feel overwhelmed, though.
 From improving your outdoor living area to maintaining a cool interior, here’s how you can get your home ready for the summer — one project at a time.